slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `spacesCountBeforeColon` - the number of spaces expected between closing brace and colon
+* `spacesCountBeforeColon`: the number of spaces expected between closing brace and colon.

 #### SlevomatCodingStandard.TypeHints.NullableTypeForNullDefaultValue 🔧